MaxRobertsDear/CV/README.md

 Highly interested in technologies that bring about positive change.

 My passion for progressive technologies motivated me to apply my knowledge of mechanics to the biochemical engineering field for the final year project of my degree.
-Using the skills that I acquired from my Masters of Mechanical Engineering Degree and the knowledge I gained studying biomechanics during the summer, I build a [lung-on-a-chip](LINK).
+Using the skills that I acquired from my Masters of Mechanical Engineering Degree and the knowledge I gained studying biomechanics during the summer, I built a [lung-on-a-chip](LINK).

 Wanting to enact positive change, I sought out a career in sustainable development.
 Joining AECOM's building services team as an engineering consultant, I liaised with stakeholders and multidisciplinary teams to deliver energy efficient buildings on time, to spec, and on budget.